Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Grizzlies Betting Records & Stats

-- Memphis has played 56 games this season that finished with a point total above 221.5 points.
+- Memphis and its opponents have combined to score more than 221.5 points in 56 of 82 games this season.

-- Memphis has a 229.9-point average over/under in its contests this season, 8.4 more points than this game's total.
+- The average over/under for Memphis' contests this season is 229.9, 8.4 more points than this game's total.

 - The Grizzlies have been underdogs in 19 games this season and have come away with the win three times (15.8%) in those contests.